matssteinweg/EKF-Localization-Simulator/README.md

-# Monte Carlo Localization - Simulator
+# EKF Localization - Simulator

-In this repository you find a simulation of a robot localization algorithm based on a *Particle Filter*.
+In this repository you find a simulation of a robot localization algorithm based on an *Extended Kalman Filter* (EKF).
 The simulator comes with a GUI that allows for exploring the performance of the algorithm under different parameter settings.
 The project is inspired by the course *Applied Estimation* at *KTH Royal Institute of Technology, Stockholm*.

 <p align="center">
 <img height="400px" src="/images/simulator_gui.png">